 There are dozens of internationally accepted food safety management system standards, each with slightly different requirements.
 This can make it difficult to know which standards are ‘better’ or more suitable for your food company.

 Among the dozens of food safety standards, some are benchmarked by the GFSI (Global Food Safety Initiative), while others are not.
 Benchmarked standards usually have more requirements and more rigorous expectations than non-benchmarked standards.
-The auditing and certification processes for benchmarked standards are typically more expensive than for non-benchmarked standards.
+The auditing and certification processes for benchmarked standards are typically more time-consuming and more expensive than for non-benchmarked standards.

 Food Fraud in Food Safety Standards

 Food fraud prevention activities are an important part of all food safety management systems because food fraud can pose a risk to food safety.
-Some food safety standards have separate, stand alone requirements for food fraud prevention activities, while others do not.
+Some food safety standards have separate, stand-alone requirements for food fraud prevention activities, while others do not.
 Standards that are GFSI-benchmarked all include explicit, separate food-fraud-related requirements.
 Other standards rely on the hazard analysis elements of the food safety system to identify and control hazards from food fraud.

 Non-GFSI standards vary in how they require a food company to approach food fraud.
 Some specify or recommend a VACCP program, which is based on food fraud vulnerability assessment activities.
 Others, like AIB, require that food fraud risks be considered in the supplier approvals processes.
-The regulations of the USA Food Safety Modernization Act (FSMA) require that food businesses identify hazards from economically motivated adulteration type food fraud and implement preventive controls to minimise the risks.
+The regulations of the USA Food Safety Modernization Act (FSMA) require that food businesses identify hazards from economically motivated adulteration-type food fraud (EMA) and implement preventive controls to minimise the risks.

-Among the most well-known standards there are some notable differences.
+Among the most well-known standards, there are some notable differences.
 For example, the SQF Food Safety Code requires food businesses to assess and manage risks from counterfeit-type food fraud, while the BRC Food Safety Standard only requires businesses to assess the risks from adulteration or substitution activities.
-BRC also requires horizon scanning activities, while the SQF and IFS standards explicitly mention food fraud training.
+BRC requires horizon scanning activities, while the SQF and IFS standards explicitly mention food fraud training.